joesingo/cms/readme.md

 * **export_to** (optional): The directory to export all pages as HTML files to.
-If this option is specified then `host` and `port` have no effect since a webserver is not started by cms
+If this option is specified then `host` and `port` have no effect since a webserver is not started by cms.

 ## Content
 Content is structured in a heirarchal manner that can go as many layers deep as you